 You don’t have to have a lawyer to file and pursue a claim for benefits.
 However, the Social Security Administration’s own statistics show that claimants who use a lawyer are far more successful in winning their claims than those who don’t.

-When you initially file a claim for benefits, you will be required to fill out a number of forms.
+When you initially file a claim for social security benefits, you will be required to fill out a number of forms.
 These forms are very important to your claim and will have a lot to do with determining whether or not you will win.
 It is very important that these forms are completed correctly.
-We encourage our clients to allow us to be involved in helping them fill out these initial forms.
+We encourage our clients to allow us to be involved in helping them fill out these important initial forms.